Arson prevention advice

 In any business premises, the owner/occupier and manager have a legal responsibility for fire safety.

-Ask yourself this – how easily could a fire be started or an incendiary device be concealed?
+Ask yourself this – how easily could a fire be started ?

 Most of the arson fires affecting shops are lit outside.
 The culprits are often vandals with little more motivation than to cause trouble.
 They light fires with anything readily to hand – waste, packaging, rubbish in open skips and plastic trays.
 How easily could it happen?